 In the last few years, REST has emerged as a predominant web service design model.
 It is a simpler alternative to SOAP.
-The RESTful application programming interface (API) establishes a mapping between create, read, update, and delete operations and the corresponding HTTP actions POST, GET, PUT and DELETE.
+The RESTful application programming interface (API) establishes a mapping between create, read, update, and delete operations and the corresponding POST, GET, PUT, and DELETE HTTP actions.

 Table of contents